Lisa Montgomery, only woman on federal death row, petitions Trump for clemency

 Ms. Henry said Montgomery’s case is unique.

 “Our case for clemency and mercy is different from every other petition President Trump has seen,” she said.
-“No other person who committed this crime is on death row or federal execution … and we have a history of trauma and torture unlike any case President Trump has seen or will see.”
+“No other person who committed this crime is on death row or scheduled for federal execution … and we have a history of trauma and torture unlike any case President Trump has seen or will see.”

 In 2004, Montgomery was convicted of murdering Bobbie Jo Stinnett, a 23-year-old pregnant woman in Kansas.
 Montgomery used a kitchen knife to cut the 8-month-old fetus out of Stinnett’s womb and tried to raise it as her own.